 You could also organise your own event which we would gladly advertise for you.
 Of course we always need foster homes so please apply if you are interested.
 If you have your own ideas how you could help we are receptive to new ideas so please contact us.

 One off donations of money are always welcome and can be sent through the post or through our PayPal button at the top of the homepage.
 If you don't have a PayPal account you can still use your debit or credit card, just follow the instructions after you click on the button.
+You can also donate via bank transfer.
 If you want you can make a donation in person please get in touch with us.

 If you would like to make a regular donation then for as little as £1 a week you can make a difference and help us at KWK9 to carry on helping the many dogs who come into our care.
 Every penny raised makes a difference and as we are run entirely by volunteers everything raised is spent on the dogs in our care and promoting their cause.